What questions should you expect? How to make a long lasting impression on your interviewers? And what decides the

 The principal part of your interview will consist either in behavioral questions, or in practical exercises.
 The interviewers in smaller companies will usually test you with a series of short case studies (VAT calculation, balance sheet reporting, cash flow analysis, etc.), trying to understand whether you can do the job, or just talk about doing it.

 In big corporations, however, you can expect a more traditional approach.
 You will have to deal with personal, behavioral, and technical interview questions, and often also with a personality test.
 But they will use less case studies, since they will provide you a training if they hire you.

 In both big and small companies, as well as in recruitment agencies, they will use some typical interview questions to understand your personality, communication skills, and motivation.
 “Why do you want to be an accountant?”, “What characterize a good accountant?”, “What do you think is a goal of an accountant in this company?” are some of these typical questions.

 Other things do also matter

 Brilliant interview answers form a foundation stone for your success.
 But you shouldn’t forget that interviewers observe many things, such as your non-verbal communication, your methodology in work, your way of thinking.
 They try to assess whether you meet the following criteria:

 - Decent computing skills

 Try to present yourself as a detail oriented, responsible, motivated, and loyal employee.

 List of typical accountant interview questions

-However, we suggest you to firstly read this page to the end, so you will understand all the nuances of accounting interview.
-It would be useless to practice interview answers without having this knowledge. . . .
+However, we suggest you to firstly read this page to the end, so you understand all nuances of accounting interviews, before you start practicing interview answers.

 - Why do you want to become an accountant?